-Line Ministries Score: 9 The norms of minister rule and the "resort" principle (where ministers are in charge of certain areas) give the line ministries a fair amount of autonomy.
+Line Ministries Score: 9 The norms of "minister rule" and the "resort" principle (where ministers are in charge of certain areas) give the line ministries a fair amount of autonomy.
 It is also the line ministries that have the most technical expertise.
-But to achieve coherent government policy, interdepartmental coordination takes place.
+Nonetheless, to achieve coherent government policy, interdepartmental coordination takes place.
+Since most governments are coalition governments this is particularly important.
 This is not a hierarchical coordination, but is rather based on negotiations.
-The prime minister has a special place given his constitutional prerogatives as the person who appoints and dismisses ministers.
-The cabinet holds weekly meetings in which a number of political issues are debated under the chairmanship of the prime minister.
-The last check of proposals comes in these weekly cabinet meetings (regeringsmøder).
+The prime minister has a special place given his/her constitutional prerogatives as the person who appoints and dismisses ministers.
 Major issues and strategic considerations are dealt with in the government coordination committee (regeringens koordineringsudvalg) involving the prime minister and other key ministers.
+The standing committees are also important coordination devices.
+In addition, there are ad hoc coordination meetings between the leaders of the parties constituting the governing coalition.
 The Ministry of Finance also plays an important role whenever financial resources are involved.
-No minister can go to the finance committee of the People's Assembly (Folketing) without prior agreement from the Ministry of Finance.
+No minister can go to the finance committee of the parliament (Folketinget) without prior agreement from the Ministry of Finance.
+The position of the Ministry of Finance has been strengthened by the recently introduced "budget law."